cqse/teamscale-jacoco-agent/USAGE.md

 ## Filtering during dump conversion

-You can use `-f` to filter out unwanted class files.
+You can use `-f` and `-e` to filter out unwanted class files.
 Note that at the moment these are *include* patterns only!
 This is useful in two situations:

 1. Traces are too big and contain lots of third-party classes (e.g. from libraries or application servers)
 2. There are duplicate classes in third-party components and the tool is crashing when analyzing the execution data of a dump.
 Use the patterns to filter out the duplicate classes